 Day Hike Packing List: Outdoor Clothes, Gear & Hiking Essentials

-If you’ve got to this point, now you can pack like a pro for your next day hike!
+You should now be able to pack like a pro for your next day hike!
 As we mentioned in the article, pay close attention to the Hiking Essentials, these are the things which will really make the difference on the trail.
-You can make do with a cheap base layer if you’re hiking in the summer but a good pair of shoes are invaluable.
+You can deal with a cheap base layer if you’re hiking in the summer but a good pair of shoes are invaluable.

 Most importantly though, get out there and explore!

-As long as you’re safe and comfortable then go get hiking and slowly build up your hiking gear – don’t let it hold you back.
-The natural world is filled with an untold amount of adventures and day hikes are one of the best ways to find them!
+As long as you’re safe and comfortable then go get hiking and slowly build up your hiking gear – don’t let it hold you back!